 I was rejected a while ago by the second agency I sent my work off to.
 Then, by pure chance, I was checking out Veronica Roth's blogspot and found some really good advice.
 With that in mind, I have set to revising my first novel in the hopes that since I now have an idea of what I should be revising and how, hopefully it will make it even better than it was.
 Then again, I'm the writer.
 I'm more than a bit biased.
 Forgive me?

-I'm a 26-year-old Transylvania University graduate (English major, Women's Studies minor).
+I'm a 29-year-old Transylvania University graduate (English major, Women's Studies minor), currently attending Duquesne University for their Masters in Leadership program.
 I love all things artsy, with the exception of mismatched socks.
 I learn languages in my free time and am seldom reading less than five books at once.
 I favor indie films that are more often than not hard to find.
 An optimistic realist at heart, I hope to see The Zartia Series in the hands of youth: I write as much to connect as entertain and I would love to inspire someone else to follow their dreams, too, as I was from reading literature produced by passionate writers who labored over words before I had any notion of what that really meant.
 I don't write for me (although it can be cathartic) but for the joy and thought of others.
 I started The Zartia Series when I was fourteen and I would never have kept up with it for so long if I didn't genuinely love every imagined inch of that world.
 One day, I hope to share its entirety with anyone and everyone.
 In the meantime, criticism might get me further than praise.